The Zoologist Who Makes Animal Origami out of Vietnam's Banknotes | Saigoneer

-What if you could make art wth just VND200?
+What if you could make art with just VND200?

-As children, we all experienced the joy of making imaginative escapes with our paper toys — a plane whooshing through the air, a boat floating along the stream, or a Đông-Tây-Nam-Bắc reavealing messages from the universe.
-Then, we grew older, and these thin sheets became the representative medium of scary, adult things that nobody enjoy, like standardized tests, or morgage contracts.
+As children, we all experienced the joy of making imaginative escapes with our paper toys — a plane whooshing through the air, a boat floating along the stream, or a Đông-Tây-Nam-Bắc revealing messages from the universe.
+Then, we grew older, and these thin sheets became the representative medium of scary, adult things that nobody enjoy, like standardized tests, or mortgage contracts.

-But for certain grown-ups who enjoy the art of origami, papers have never seem to be lose their magic property, especially when they open the door to a world filled with tiny wonders that could fit in the palm of one's hand.
+But for certain grown-ups who enjoy the art of origami, papers have never seem to lose their magic property, especially when they open the door to a world filled with tiny wonders that could fit in the palm of one's hand.

-In Vietnam, origami has attracted quite a significant following, spawning community and hobby groups up to tens of thousand of members.
+In Vietnam, origami has attracted quite a significant following, spawning community and hobby groups up to tens of thousands of members.
 But since other types of paper-folding arts were already bubbling within the country, a local offshoot called moneygami has spawned.
 Inspired by traditional money folding arts, this hybrid variant makes use of low-denomination banknotes to make origami designs.

 While moneygami is growing more popular in Vietnam, it remains little-known elsewhere.
 In hope of getting recognition for this art form, a Vietnamese artist has taken to the internet to introduce it through his YouTube channel LQD Money Origami.